 But I will say, it’s something that I have worked hard to proactively address and I now feel makes me an even stronger contributor.

-I have developed the habit of making sure all projects I’m a part of have a clearly defined set of goals, team member roles and roadmap.
+I now have the habit of making sure all projects I’m a part of have a clearly defined set of goals, team member roles and roadmap.
 I also make sure to sit down with any new manager I have to directly discuss work styles and preferences, so that I know what my manager needs from me to feel confident in my performance.
-I’ve found that pushing for this clarity up front helps me know when I can run hard on my responsibilities, but even more importantly helps build strong and open team relationships and gives everyone the clarity they need to perform at their best.

 From what I’ve learned, your team’s approach is similarly strategic and open, and that’s exactly the type of team I’m hoping to be a part of.